Step by Step Guide to Become a Stock Broker in India

 Finance or business-focused MBA from any accredited university.

-An employer must sponsor your work visa in order to work as an investment banker.
-In addition to the BSE, MCX Stock Exchange Ltd. (MCX-SX) and Calcutta Stock Exchange, there are also the United Stock Exchange and National Stock Exchange (NSE).
+An employer must sponsor your work visa to work as an investment banker.
+In addition to the BSE, MCX Stock Exchange Ltd. (MCX-SX), and Calcutta Stock Exchange, there are also the United Stock Exchange and National Stock Exchange (NSE).

 It is required for brokers to pass the “Series 7” examination by the Financial Industry Regulatory Authority (FINRA) (FINRA).
-A individual must be sponsored by a FINRA member firm or a member of a comparable self-regulatory body in order to take the examination (SRO).
+An individual must be sponsored by a FINRA member firm or a member of a comparable self-regulatory body to take the examination (SRO).

 Upon completing the general securities test, a broker can apply for a trading permit from any stock exchange or other financial institution of their choosing.